aprilmintacpineda/webpack-multi-build-template/README.md

 Use the `public` folder on the root directory to store your public files.
 You can create folders there like `fonts/`, `css/`, `images/` if you have to.

 Webpack is configured to save _all css files_ you used in your js files in the `css/` folder of your build, so to avoid having two folders with only css files in them, you can also create `css/` folder in the `public` directory.
 Those files would be copied in the `css/` directory of the build together with the other css files you may be using, like in [font-awesome](https://www.npmjs.com/package/font-awesome).
 For the fonts, save them in the `public/fonts/` directory.
 For `images` save them in the `public/images` directory.
 For js save them in the `public/js` directory.
 For svg files, save them in the `public/svgs` directory.

-# Getting started

-1. Clone the repository.
-2. `npm i`
-3. development

-- `npm run start:web` -- to start development in web.
-- `npm run start:native` -- to start development in native.

-4. `npm run build` -- to build for production.
-Your files would be at `builds/`.

 #### Serving built files